Expert sees 'a ray of sunshine' in Covid-19 battle, but deaths and variant cases are growing in the US - KION546

 “This is a screaming level of transmission across the United States and people are scared, people are upset,” Hotez added.
 “There is an enormous amount of work that’s going to have to happen starting January 20.”

-Experts have warned that while vaccinations are underway, the country is still not out of the woods, with the incoming director of the US Centers for Disease Control and Prevention warning Sunday there are “dark weeks ahead.”
+Experts have cautioned that while vaccinations are underway, the country is still far from out of the woods, with the incoming director of the US Centers for Disease Control and Prevention warning Sunday there are “dark weeks ahead.”

 “By the middle of February, we expect half a million deaths in this country,” Dr. Rochelle Walensky, told “Face the Nation.”